 - In a small saucepan, add cherries and sugar and place over medium heat.
 In a small bowl, add cornstarch, vanilla and 2 tablespoons water, whisk.
 Pour mixture into warmed cherries and stir.
 Press cherries gently to crush slightly, while stirring.
 Mixture will thicken within 1 minute.
 Remove and let cool.

-- In a food processor, add flour, oats, salt and baking powder.
+- In a food processor, add flour, oats, both sugars, salt and baking powder.
 Process until fine crumbs.
 Add butter and oil, pulse until mixture just begins to come together.

 - Pour 2/3 of mixture into pan and press into bottom to form crust.
 Spoon cherry mixture over top, and sprinkle top with remaining crumbs, pressing to form clumps.